 Niger Mission Network learns about holistic evangelism through health and education

 A pastor, who is a member of the EERN Board and makes his living as a teacher of English teachers, humbly serves his family, congregation and village.
 Like many of the leaders, he converted from Islam and is the only Christian among his siblings.
-He has paid, and even borrowed money to pay, for the education of many of the children of his Muslim siblings.
+He has paid for the education of many of the children of his Muslim siblings.
 Some of these nieces and nephews who lived with his family while going to school have become Christians.
 One is a pastor.

-The mission network group learned this leader also has given land and contributed to build a church, a pastor’s home and a student hosting center in his village, because as he said, “There are only three Christians from my village, and we must share the good news.”
+The mission network group learned that this leader also has given land and contributed to build a church, a pastor’s home and a student hosting center in his village, because, as he said, “There are only three Christians from my village, and we must share the good news.”

-Often Nigerien children stop their education after primary school, because the middle and high schools are located in larger towns that may be 6–8 miles away from their villages, which is too far to walk each day.
+Often Nigerien children stop their education after primary school, because the middle and high schools are located in larger towns that may be 6–8 miles away from their villages.
 This situation has created a need to find homes in the towns where students can stay during the week while they are in school.
-Numerous leaders of the EERN have shared with the NMN that they came to faith through the positive witness of Christians they stayed with during this period in their lives.

-In response to this student housing need, the EERN has launched an effort to build student hosting centers at evangelists’ homes in the larger towns, which can provide housing for 20–30 students.
+The EERN has launched an effort to build student hosting centers at evangelists’ homes in the larger towns, which can provide housing for 20–30 students.
 NMN members toured three recently constructed centers and two others being renovated.
-Usually half of the students staying in these hosting centers are Muslim.
-They leave with very positive views of Christians and some with new-found faith.

 The former treasurer of the EERN showed the NMN group his goats.
 He told them about a project to provide goats to Christian families in his village.
 He explained that the goats would help them generate income and break some of the bonds of poverty.
 The expectation was that each family would give the first offspring to another Christian family.
 God prospered this effort and inspired the church families to also give goats to their Muslim neighbors, bringing the light of Jesus into the darkness of subsistence living.